NorskViking/Codecademy_Django_Vetoffice/README.md

  - [ ] User models for customers
  - [ ] Timetable with occupied/available appointments
  	- [ ] Additional information visible for employees.
+ - [ ] Choose breed from expandable list, based on animal type list.

 ## TODO